nylas/nylas-mail/docs/index.md

 <div class="row">
   <div class="col-md-8">
-    <h3 class="second padded"><div class="number">2</div> Start a Package</h3>
+    <h3 class="second padded"><div class="number">2</div> Start a Plugin</h3>
-    <p>Packages lie at the heart of N1.
-The thread list, composer and other core parts of the app are packages bundled with the app, and you have access to the same set of APIs.
-From the Developer Menu, choose <span class="instruction-literal">Create a Package...</span> and name your new package.</p>
+    <p>Plugins lie at the heart of N1.
+The thread list, composer and other core parts of the app are plugins bundled with the app, and you have access to the same set of APIs.
+From the Developer Menu, choose <span class="instruction-literal">Create a Plugin...</span> and name your new plugin.</p>
   </div>
   <div class="col-md-4">
     <img src="./images/Step2-Menu@2x.png" width="203" height="194" style="margin-top:88px;"/>